Luj8n/project-euler/README.md

 # project-euler
-Some solutions to the project euler challenges
+Some solutions to the project euler challenges.
+A few of them may use Node.js libraries.